tatjama/uteam-api/README.md

     npm run lint

 ## Overview
+    Uteam is an api server that listens on port 5000
+    Endpoints:
+    1. '/' -  returns JSON  with confirmation that everything is O.K.
+    2. '/register' - new user registration (required: username, email and password), return user id,
-    Uteam is an api server that listens on port 5000 and returns JSON for all requests with confirmation that everything is O.K.
-It was tested with the help of a Postman.
+    3. '/login' - user login (required: username and password or  email and password) It was tested with the help of a Postman.

 ## Build with
     1. Node.js